 The volume of carbon monoxide was found to be higher (27% by difference) when the moisture content of bagasse was low (2.14%) compared to when it was higher (7.14% and 15% respectively).
 This can be attributed to the fact that heat is not consumed during the drying of the feedstock; it is rather available for the reduction reactions to take place.
 The hydrogen content was found to be higher when the moisture content of the bagasse was assumed to be higher (15%).
 This is because of the availability of moisture for the water-gas reaction to take place.
 However the reduction in carbon monoxide implied a reduction in conversion efficiency and the gain in hydrogen could not compensate for the loss in CO content.
-The volume of the combustible gases in the syngas largely influences the gas heating value.
-This in turn influences the conversion efficiency of the gasification process because the gas heating value is directly proportional to the conversion efficiency of the gasifier.
+The volume of the conversion efficiency of the gasification process because the gas heating value.
+This in turn influences the conversion efficiency of the gasifier.
 Figure 3 shows the simulated gasifier conversion efficiency.
 The Boudouard reaction in equation 3 is a reaction named after a French chemist, and involve the disproportionation of carbon monoxide to carbon dioxide and carbon.
 The reaction is exothermic because energy is released in the process [16, 17, 18].